kbochanski/admin-panel-application/README.md

 Frontend:
 Using `dataProvider={dataProvider("http://localhost:3030/")}` to connect to Feathers backend (served on port `3030`).
 Refine automatically creates forms from data it receives using an [Inferencer](https://refine.dev/docs/packages/documentation/inferencer/).
 You can always customize Refine [data providers](https://refine.dev/docs/tutorial/understanding-dataprovider/index/) and/or [components](https://refine.dev/docs/tutorial/adding-crud-pages/mui/index/).

-You can add a using by sending a request with
+You can add a user by sending a request with `./scripts/add-example-user.sh` (if not already exists).

 ```bash